JosephStocks/roberthalf-scraper/README.md

 ## Description

 This Python script scrapes job listings from Robert Half's website.
 It automates the login process using Playwright, maintains session persistence, and then directly calls the internal job search API (`/bin/jobSearchServlet`) to retrieve job postings based on configured filters (like state and posting period).
 The script fetches both state-specific and remote US jobs, combining them into a single result set.
 The results are saved to a JSON file and notifications are sent via Pushover.
+All timestamps in the HTML report are displayed in Central Time (CST/CDT).

 ## Features